 Most of the flights land at midnight at New Delhi IGIA.
 Please ensure you arrive with plenty of time to transfer to the domestic airport for your early morning connecting flight to Kullu.
 Alternatively, if you would like to arrive a day early and relax or sight-see let us know and we can arrange accommodation.

-After breakfast, we’ll have a rider briefing with our adventure leader, check personal equipment and cover safety precautions before being properly introduced to the Royal Enfield motorcycles.
+We jump on an early morning flight and head for the Himalayas.
+Once we land, we check in to the hotel and have lunch.
+We’ll have a rider briefing with our adventure leader, check personal equipment and cover safety precautions before being properly introduced to the Royal Enfield motorcycles.
 We’ll take the bikes out on the adjacent narrow roads of the surrounding villages and through the mountains.
 This is your chance to familiarise yourselves with the motorcycles and get to know the roads.
-In the evening we get back to the hotel for dinner and rest before the tour starts proper.
+In the evening we get back to the hotel for dinner and rest before the tour starts proper..

 After breakfast we will ride to the unexplored area of Kullu District.
 The Banjar Valley is a lush green valley & the border area of the “Great Himalayan National Park”, a home to many birds, fish & animals.
 Lunch will be in a Local restaurant and we’ll explore the valley after lunch too.
 Overnight at Raju Guest house/ similar.

 A scenic road goes up 2500m through a pine forest to Narkanda which has great skiing in the winter months.
 A gentle descent through villages to join the main road from Shimla that leads to Kinnaur in the Spiti Valley.
 We continue to Sarahan, the summer capital of the Rampur Busheher.
 We visit a 1500 year old temple of goddess Bhimakali and we have an amazing view of the Shirkhand peaks.
 Overnight in Hotel/ Guest house.